Back to main

 When done correctly, advocacy efforts can positively influence the outcomes of those served by an organization.
 This is important to every association, regardless of the size or type.
 Unfortunately, many associations fall short when preparing their message.
-In order for messages to be effective, it’s crucial that associations take the time necessary to properly prepare.
+For messages to be effective, it’s crucial that associations take the time necessary to prepare properly.
+That’s where advocacy research can help.

 In today’s modern world, it’s simply not enough to provide a convincing argument.
-Associations must present objective, factual messages if they wish to convince policy makers to change their policies or laws.
-In order to gain the public’s trust, an association must provide an undisputable argument backed by solid, evidence-based data.
+Associations must present objective, factual messages if they wish to convince policymakers to change their policies or laws.
+To gain the public’s trust, an association must provide an undisputable argument backed by solid, evidence-based data.

 What is Advocacy?

-Advocacy involves activities aimed at influencing the decisions within political, economic, and social systems and institutions.
+Advocacy involves influencing decisions within political, economic, and social systems and institutions.
 Common advocacy efforts include:

 Preparing for Advocacy Research

 Proper preparation is key to advocacy research success.
-Once an association determines their objective, they need to consider what information will help accomplish that goal.
+Once an association determines its objective, it must consider what information will help accomplish that goal.
 If this information is not readily available, the association must either aggregate the information they need from other existing data or collect it through their own primary market research efforts.

-With so much data available, it can be difficult for associations to determine the best way to collect the information needed as well as how to use that data to convince their intended audience.
+With so much data available, it can be difficult for associations to determine the best way to collect the information needed and how to use it to convince their intended audience.

 Most people today get their information from nontraditional sources.
 Many of these people are driven by perception and pre-determined objectives.
 This creates challenges for associations wishing to present their audience with new information.

 Associations must remove all emotion from the equation.
-They must present sound facts and data that suits their audience’s objective.
+They must present sound facts and data that suit their audience’s objective.
 This is the best way to ensure their audience hears their message.

 Influencing Government Officials